mimimaki/NOAA_decoder/README.md

 Written by Miikka Mäki (git: mimimaki), 5th August 2024.
 ### [Miikka Mäki](https://github.com/mimimaki)

-## Lisence
+## License
-MIT Lisence, free to use as you wish.
+MIT License, free to use as you wish.